cb-defi-notifs/TruFin-io-staking-contracts-16dea919/contracts/matic-staker/README.md

 1. Deploy:
-`npx hardhat run scripts/deploy/deploy-staker.ts --network <goerli or mainnet>`
+`npx hardhat run scripts/deploy-staker.ts --network <goerli, sepolia or mainnet>`

-2. Verify:
+1. Verify:
-`npx hardhat verify <new staker implementation address> --network <goerli or mainnet>`
+`npx hardhat verify <new staker implementation address> --network <goerli, sepolia or mainnet>`

 Note: If deploying for mainnet, don't forget to change the proxy admin to be controlled by a multisig.